How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

 - Type 3 flights 600 eur

-Cancellations and Informing in Advance
+Cancellations and Informing in advance about cancellation: The two week rule

 In case of cancellations airline should inform you two weeks in advance.
 What if they didn’t or informed you during this period?
 The airline is also required to pay cash compensation as described below, unless one of the following conditions applies: